 Figure 6.8 shows the percentage distribution of youth employment by highest level of education attained.
-The youths whose highest level of education attained was Secondary had the highest percentage share of youth employment at 58.2 percent while those with Master's Degree and Higher had the lowest at 0.2 percent.
+The youths whose highest level of education attained was secondary had the highest percentage share of 58.2 percent while those with nursery or master's degree/higher had the lowest share at 0.2 percent each.